 Although some women may choose to pump large volumes to be frozen, it's a good idea to actually store the breast milk in 2 to 4 ounce (59.1 to 118.2 milliliters) portions so as not to waste any.
 Label the bottles, cups, or bags with the date and your baby's name, then freeze them.

 You also could pour the milk into ice cube trays that have been thoroughly cleaned in hot water, let them freeze until hard, store them in freezer bags, then count up the amount of cubes needed to make a full bottle.

 Breast milk that's been frozen or refrigerated may look a little different from fresh breast milk, but that doesn't mean it's gone bad.
 It's normal for early breast milk to look kind of orange and the mature milk to look slightly blue, yellow, or brown when refrigerated or frozen.
 And it may separate into a creamy looking layer and a lighter, more milk-like layer.
 If this happens, just swirl it gently to mix it up again.

 Prior to the first use, you'll need to wash and then sterilize the nipples, bottles, and washable breast pump supplies (for example, the breast shields and any other part that touches your breasts or your milk) by boiling them for 5 to 10 minutes.
 Check the manufacturer's recommendations for the length of time to boil the parts.

 You also can sterilize the parts with a countertop or microwaveable sterilizer, but boiling works just as well and costs nothing.
-Thereafter, you'll need to wash the pump supplies in hot, soapy water (or run them through the dishwasher) after every use.
+Thereafter, you'll need to wash the bottles, nipples, and pump supplies in hot, soapy water (or run them through the dishwasher) after every use.
 They can transmit bacteria if not cleaned properly.